storageos/storageos.github.io/_includes/overview.md

 # StorageOS Documentation

-This documentation is aimed at architects, DevOps engineers, developers, sysadmins and anybody who wants to understand how to use StorageOS.
-It assumes some knowledge of Docker containers and orchestrators.
+This documentation is aimed at architects, engineers, developers, sysadmins and anybody who wants to understand how to use StorageOS.
+It assumes some knowledge of Docker containers and container orchestrators.

 1. Start by [understanding the architecture]({% link _docs/concepts/architecture.md %}) and [playing with a demo](http://play.storageos.com/main).